 Chinese players train at least seven hours a day and six days a week.
 The Chinese coaches implement functional training involving both serve practice and physical training.
 Blue partnership is another Chinese standalone table tennis training program for the national team.

 The players work with specialized practice partners who have spent years studying the style of top international players.
-They gain insights on competitors by going to tournaments and creating relationships.
+They gain insights into competitors by going to tournaments and creating relationships.

 For example, during the 1980s, Cheng was asked to clone Tibor Klampar and later to clone Jan-Ove Waldner.
 Hao Shuai was asked to clone Timo Boll, and Wang Jian was asked to imitate the most dangerous opponent, Ryu Seung-min.

-Two-on-one practice is another of the Chinese innovative table tennis training method.
+Two-on-one practice is another Chinese innovative table tennis training method.
 This training method is for the best Chinese players.
-They do drills with two selected practice partners expert in forehand and backhand tactics.
+They do drills with two selected practice partners experts in forehand and backhand tactics.
 This training method pushes the best players to their limits as they practice with the strongest forehand and backhand players.